Tim1119/project-management/README.md

 ### Task 3
 - The schema image is attached and name schema.png
+- All required doctypes can be found in project managemet folder

+### Task 4
-- Required api with cahcing is implemented in  project_management/project_management/api/project_api
+- Required api with endpoints with caching is implemented in  project_management/project_management/api/project_api